sonmarcho/sonmarcho.github.io/index.md

   our easy-to-use interface for rustc, at CAV in Zagreb.
 - **2025-06-10**: **Microsoft just published a [blog post](https://www.microsoft.com/en-us/research/blog/rewriting-symcrypt-in-rust-to-modernize-microsofts-cryptographic-library/)**
   about the project I'm working on!
-In just a few words: Microsoft its open source cryptographic library, notably used in Windows and Azure Linux, from trusted C code to verified Rust code.
+In just a few words: Microsoft is porting its open source cryptographic library, notably used in Windows and Azure Linux, from trusted C code to *verified* Rust code.
 And the verification is performed by using Aeneas!
 - **2025-05-03/2025-05-06**: I presented our latest progress about using Aeneas to verify Microsoft's cryptographic code at the **Rust Verification Workshop** and at a satellite event of ICSE.